nais/doc/docs/tutorial/hello-nais/hello-nais-3.md

 Find your repository and click `Authorize`.

 ??? note "Repository not visible?"
-    Normally these permissions are automatically synchronized every 15 minutes, but if you don't see the repository here, force synchronization by clicking the `Refresh` button.
+    Normally these permissions are automatically synchronized every 15 minutes.
+    As a team owner, you can force synchronization by clicking the "Synchronize team" button on the team settings page.

 ## 2. Commit and push your changes